Founder Of Shane Smith Law

 While Smith could certainly focus only on personal injury related cases to grow his practice, he has both personal and professional reasons for immersing himself in this other dynamic area.
 As his business became more successful and complicated, he had the same accountants as at the start whose tax advice was just, “Here’s how much you owe, write this check.”
 Concerned about better protection of assets and income, Smith reached out and found another, more sophisticated accountant, who prompted him to investigate different business structures, i.e. diversifying so as not to have all eggs in one basket.
 This would ensure paying lower taxes and protect the firm in case of a potential lawsuit.

-The Law Offices of Shane Smith is very much a family run organization, with Smith’s wife Holly, a nurse by training, supervising the firm’s accounting, bookkeeping and customer service and his mother in law Shirley leading the “empathetic intake department,” making that first contact with potential clients and taking down all of the details of their cases and addressing their potential concerns.
+Shane Smith Law is very much a family run organization, with Smith’s wife Holly, a nurse by training, supervising the firm’s accounting, bookkeeping and customer service and his mother in law Shirley leading the “empathetic intake department,” making that first contact with potential clients and taking down all of the details of their cases and addressing their potential concerns.

 “Another concern was, one day if I die before my wife, how does she receive the value of this business we have created these past five years?”
 Smith wondered.
 “We realized that few lawyers I knew had plans for such future contingencies.
 Holly can’t take over because she’s not a lawyer, so I had to find another means of making sure she was covered.
 These two issues combined to propel me into this new area.
 That, and talking to more and more practitioners and business owners who were frustrated with their present accounting and business structures.
 We got into estate planning first to help people in need of a great succession plan, and the whole business structure and tax planning areas really appealed to me.
 We were showing people how to save money now.”